tlepple/iceberg-intro-workshop/README.md

 ---

-####  This script will setup and confgure the following tools on this one host:
+####  This script will setup and configure the following tools on this one host:
  - minio (local S3a Service) (RELEASE.2023-01-12T02-06-16Z )
  - minio cli  (version RELEASE.2023-01-11T03-14-16Z )
  - openjdk 11 (version: 11 )